 Though lately, according to ecocyle, there are now more offices, waste depots and facilities accepting incandescent light bulbs for recycling.
 Additionally, even IKEA can collect your old lightbulbs to be recycled.
 It is best to contact these options first before throwing your discarded light bulbs into the general waste bin.

-With that being said, another thing you may know CFLs for is their recyclability.
+With that being said, another thing you may know about CFLs is their recyclability.
 CFLs contain mercury, a toxic and hazardous material that should not be disposed of or recycled without care.
 As a result, you should not throw them away in your general waste bin; instead, you should contact your local council and ask where you can take your CLF light bulbs for recycling.
 It is encouraged to recycle compact fluorescent bulbs.
 Additionally, you can also bring them to IKEA for recycling like incandescent light bulbs.

-What About Broken CFLs?
+What about broken CFLs?

 But, what if you suddenly broke a CFL light bulb?
 What do you need to do to dispose of it?
 Here is what you should do:

 - First of all, you should clear out the place where the light bulb broke.
-Ensure all people, including pets, are all out of the room.
+Ensure all people, including pets, are out of the room.
 But rest assured, one CFL light bulb contains only a small amount of mercury; you may only be exposed to around 5 mg of it.

 - Wait for about 10 minutes by opening a window.
 Additionally, you can also fan it out to speed it up.

-- Clean up the glass fragments with either wet paper towel or wipes.
+- Clean up the glass fragments with either a wet paper towel or wipes.
 Put the fragments inside a glass jar or a plastic bag.

 - Dispose of everything you used to clean up the broken CFL.
 As for the broken CFL light bulb itself, contact your local council or any recycling facilities you know of and send it to them.
 As I have mentioned above, do not put them in your rubbish bin.